CHIZI18/fishcluster-trial/README.md

 Pretrained YOLO not specialized for fish.

 ## Path to Improvement
-Calibrate pixel → cm using reference object.
+- Calibrate pixel → cm using reference objects
-Retrain YOLO on fish dataset for tighter bounding boxes.
+- Retrain YOLO on fish datasets for tighter bounding boxes
-Deploy on GPU/edge devices for real-time fluency.
+- Deploy on GPU/edge devices for real-time monitoring
-Integrate with feeder logic, harvest prediction, and financing.
+- Integrate with feeder logic and harvest prediction

 ## Deliverables
 - `detect.py` (code)